- Table of Contents

 How Many Servers Does ExpressVPN Have?

-ExpressVPN has about 3,000 servers, spread across 160 locations in 94 countries.
+ExpressVPN has about 3,000 servers, spread across over 170 locations in 105 countries.
 Most of these servers are based in real data centers owned by ExpressVPN.

 However, as stated by the VPN company itself, about three percent of its servers (30 or so in total) are virtual — servers with an IP address in one country and a physical location in another.
 For example, the Indonesia servers are technically in Singapore.